vmware-tanzu/tanzu-dev-portal/content/guides/python/gs-managing-python-packages.md

 ---
-title: "Python Like A Pro: Managing Project Dependencies"
+title: 'Python Like A Pro: Managing Project Dependencies'
-linkTitle: "Managing Python Project Dependencies"
+linkTitle: Managing Python Project Dependencies
-metaTitle: "Managing Python Project Dependencies"
+metaTitle: Managing Python Project Dependencies
-description: "Learn how to isolate your Python dependencies using pyenv-virtualenv.
-Explore this guide to manage project dependencies and become a Python Pro!"
+description: Learn how to isolate your Python dependencies using pyenv-virtualenv.
+  Explore this guide to manage project dependencies and become a Python Pro!
 topics:
 - Python
 tags: